linus-sch/Mind-Map-Wizard/README.md

       </a>
     <figcaption>
       <p align="center">
-       Generate comprehensive Mind Maps about any topic using Artificial Intelligence.
+         Generate comprehensive mind maps about any topic using artificial intelligence.
       </p>
     </figcaption>
   </figure>